 “Coomassie” is actually a trademark name – owned by a company that no longer even makes it – & a town name (modern-day Kumasi, Ghana).
 CBB wasn’t discovered or produced there, nope – a British company thought naming their product after the capital of the Ashanti empire they recently conquered would be good business strategy.
 That makes me mad, so I’m going to call it CBB most of the time.

 There are 2 main forms of this “triphenylmethane” dye, R-250 & G-250.
-Both are blue, but R’s more “reddish” & G’s more “greenish” (although the color depends on the pH and whether and what it’s bound to which is why it can be used to measure protein concentrations in something called a “Bradford assay”).
+Both are blue, but R’s more “reddish” & G’s more “greenish” (although the color depends on the pH and whether and what it’s bound to which is why it can be used to measure protein concentrations in something called a “Bradford assay” http://bit.ly/bradforduv ).
 “250” was originally a purity/strength indicator.
-R 250’s more sensitive , but G-250 can be made into forms that produce lower background, with faster protocols are more eco-friendly recipes.
+R-250 is more sensitive , but G-250 can be made into forms that produce lower background, with faster protocols.

 We get the G-250-based “quick stain” we use most of the time pre-made, but we make our own “Classic” R-250 stain.
 It’s a really simple recipe – only 4 ingredients: water, acetic acid (AcOH), methanol (MeOH), & CBB – but it takes a while to prepare… more here: http://bit.ly/2QJNwLy

 CBB has sulfuric acid groups that can be negative or neutral depending on pH.
-Under the conditions of the staining solution it has overall ➖charge (anionic), so it binds (reversibly) to ➕-charged parts of proteins (basic amino acids like Arg, Lys, & His) through electrostatic interactions (opposites attract).
-(Those side chains aren’t always positive, but we stain the gel in acidic conditions, where they’re more likely to be – more here: http://bit.ly/30qzHH6
+Under the conditions of the staining solution it has overall ➖charge (anionic), so it binds (reversibly) to ➕-charged parts of proteins (basic amino acids like Arg, Lys, & His) through electrostatic interactions (opposites attracting). note: those side chains aren’t always positive, but we stain the gel in acidic conditions, where they’re more likely to be – more here: http://bit.ly/30qzHH6

-CBB also binds to non-charged protein parts (especially the ring-y amino acids like Phe, Tyr, & Trp) “generically” through “Van der waals” interactions, which involve shifting around of electrons when molecules get close together.
-These interactions are weak but add up (they’re what allow geckos to walk up walls!).
-Protein with unusually high proportions of ring-y amino acids tend to stain better.
+CBB also binds to non-charged protein parts (especially the ring-y (aka aromatic) amino acids like Phe, Tyr, & Trp) “generically” through “Van der waals” interactions, which involve shifting around of electrons when molecules get close together.
+These interactions are individually weak but they add up (they’re what allow geckos to walk up walls!).
+Proteins with unusually high proportions of ring-y amino acids tend to stain better.
 An example is BSA (bovine serum albumin), which recruits twice as many treasure hunters per weight of protein than your average protein.